 Pet Keen is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-Did you know that all domesticated rabbits are descended from a wild European ancestor?
-Yes, the bunnies we know and love today originally hail from an area now controlled by Spain and Portugal.
-This European upbringing is largely responsible for how rabbits’ diets developed: Rich in grasses, with the occasional vegetable.
+Did you know that domesticated rabbits are descended from a wild European ancestor?
+Yes, the bunnies we know and love today originally hail from an area now called Spain and Portugal.
+A rabbit’s diet is that of an herbivore: rich in grasses with the occasional vegetable, and they are almost always eating and grazing.
+Fruits are not really a part of their usual diet in the wild.

 Where do fruits fit into the picture, then?
 With tropical fruits available at the local grocery store, you may be wondering whether your rabbit can eat some of your favorite naturally sweet foods.